canonical/k8s-snap/docs/src/charm/howto/ceph-csi.md

 The list should include the ``ceph-xfs`` and ``ceph-ext4`` storage classes as well as ``cephfs``, if it was enabled.

-Let's make sure that Ceph PVCs work as expected.
+Verify that Ceph PVCs work as expected.
 Connect to the k8s leader unit and define a PVC like so:

 ```